dbc2201/gla-bcsc0006-2019/Practice/LinkedList/linkedList.md

 ![](./../../Images/node.png)

-- A node is the single element in a linked list.
+- A `Node` is a data structure that contains a data item and one or more links.

 ___